What are the Factors to Consider When Choosing a Power Bank?

 Nothing is more important than safety.
 As a bank to save & supply energy, the external batteries are a kind of a dangerous item.
 Instead of worrying about any danger or taking every power bank we purchased in the lab and test its safety, the most reliable way is to buy power bank from known brands, which has a series of safety protections, like SONY, XIAOMI, and SUAOKI.

 To conclude, power banks vary in size, battery capacity, charging specifications, designs, and performance.
-Hope the above points let you understand power banks better and distinguish a good power bank from others.
+I hope the above points let you understand power banks better and distinguish a good power bank from others.
 What power banks you like most?
 Let us know by leaving a comment below!